 Last month, the Friends of the National World War II Memorial (Friends) hosted its Fourth Annual Teachers Conference in Washington, D.C.
 Friends was pleased to welcome 57 teachers from 27 states and one Canadian province, who teach from the elementary to the college level, to participate in a five-day conference which gave them tools to teach World War II in the classroom.
+This conference would not be possible without the generous support of the Jack C. Taylor / Enterprise Rent-A-Car WWII Memorial Education Endowment, which supports Friends’ educational programming.

 Every summer, Friends hosts this conference, which features presentations by educators and other experts in WWII history, panels discussions with WWII veterans, tours of sites of WWII significance, and a remembrance ceremony at the WWII Memorial.